Conveniently located in the South Hills and servicing the greater Pittsburgh area

-A facelift is a cosmetic procedure that is performed to improve the visible signs of aging in the face.
+A facelift is a cosmetic procedure designed to improve the visible signs of aging in the face.
 Wrinkles from stress, sun exposure, and effects of gravity often cause patients to seek facelift surgery.
-Facelift surgery can smooth out the skin in the face and the neck area, as well as add plumpness to the cheeks, tear troughs, and lips.
+Using innovative surgical techniques, Dr. Cherup can smooth out the skin in the face and the neck area, as well as add plumpness to the cheeks, tear troughs, and lips during your facelift surgery.

 Initial Facelift Consultation